 Human Resources is responsible for providing a wide range of services to City departments and employees.
 We are responsible for: the recruitment and selection of those applicants who are most qualified for City positions; administration of the City's classification and pay structure; the City's employer/employee relations program through the administration of labor contracts, grievance resolution and personnel policy consultation and training; and the administration of the City's Safety and

 We are committed to providing the highest quality of personal service to City staff and our community.

-An employee in this position works under the specific direction of the City Engineer, or his/her designee to perform entry level professional civil engineering work in the design, investigation, and construction of public works project.
-In addition to their technical duties, employees are expected to demonstrate the shared values of the City of Klamath Falls through attitude and action.
-This position will have a six-month probationary period with a three-month extension at the discretion of the City Engineer.
-Incumbents will advance to the next level, Assistant Engineer, based on successful performance during the probationary period and by obtaining the Fundamentals of Engineering Certification (FE).
-Employees who do not obtain the FE within eighteen months or have unacceptable performance may be released from employment.
+This position works under the specific direction of the City Engineer, or his/her designee to perform entry level professional civil, electrical, or mechanical engineering work in the design, investigation, and construction of public works project.
+Incumbents will advance to the next level, Assistant Engineer, based on successful performance during the probationary period and obtaining the Fundamentals of Engineering Certification (FE).
+Employees who do not obtain the FE within eighteen months or have unacceptable performance will be released (terminated).
 This is a non-supervisory position.

 EXAMPLES OF DUTIES